 For tent campers and RVers:

 3. Tentrr (unfastened, iOS only) focuses on upscale campsites, or “glampsites” on non-public land, and commonly consists of most of the equipment you’ll need, making this service perfect for town-dwellers who don’t have their tenting gear.
-Tentrr additionally connects you to “CampKeepers,” or neighborhood hosts with “the internal info on all the mystery swimming holes, satisfactory nearby adventures, and best neighborhood provisions.”
-At most Tentrr sites, you get a canvas tent on a timber platform, timber camp chairs, hearth pit, portable bathroom, cookware, and a queen-sized air mattress.
+Tentrr connects you to “CampKeepers,” or neighborhood hosts, with “the internal info on all the mystery swimming holes, satisfactory nearby adventures, and best neighborhood provisions.”
+At most Tentrr sites, you get a canvas tent on a timber platform, timber camp chairs, a hearth pit, a portable bathroom, cookware, and a queen-sized air mattress.